FRINXrepo/docs-public/_posts/2016-08-31-using-the-frinx-api-bundle.md

 published: true
 post_date: 2016-08-31 13:41:48
 ---
+To use this functionality, run the following command in the karaf console:

+    feature:install frinx-installer-gui

 The API is based on REST services.
 This means that functionality can be tested using CURL.
 This bundle consists of 4 services:

 **Show version**